Automobiles parked on university property are subject to the following regulations:

 Payments and Appeals of Parking Citations

-- During regular business hours, parking citations may be paid at the cashier window at Student Academic & Financial Services (located in Gateway Village, 800 W. Trade St., Suite 160) or mailed, as the citation is a pre-addressed envelope.
+- During regular business hours, parking citations may be paid at the cashier window at Student Financial Services (located in Gateway Village, 800 W. Trade St., Suite 160) or mailed, as the citation is a pre-addressed envelope.

 - Any person found in violation of university parking regulations, and consequently cited, shall have an opportunity to appeal the citation to the director of Campus Safety & Security.